darkpanda08/MediYantra-Heath-Service/README.md

 (c) testing_centres: With columns id, state and name

 4. Go to elfsight.com and create 4 widgets: Click to call, Social Media links, Chats and Coronavirus Track and add the provided code into the views/dashboard.ejs in line 89 and views/layout.ejs in line 17-19.

+5. Hospital registration to be done so that he details such as Beds Avialble, Total Beds and Total Doctors can be shown on Maps.

+6. While registering for any hospital, find the Plus Code of that hospital from Google Maps (maps.google.com) as it is mandatory for registration.

 ## Additional Details